What is Archipel about?

 What has sustained me creatively?
 My generous and brilliant mentors, and the poetry community at large.
 They have helped me brave rejection and combat doubt.
 They have cheered me on and taught me the importance of respecting other people who have chosen a similar calling.

-Archipel was also inspired by my very first poetry mentor, my Dad.
+Archipel was also inspired by my very first poetry mentor, my father.
 When you purchase a subscription to this newsletter, you are paying into a scholarship fund in his name, which will support emerging poets.
 To learn more about The Donald E. Waterfall Scholarship Fund, click here.

 Archipel (the French word for archipelago) embodies the idea of being separate yet interconnected.
 As a French-speaking Anglophone living in Abidjan, Côte d’Ivoire for the third time with a French partner and three children whose mother tongue is French, Archipel also explores my own experiences with the French language as well as the ways in which poetic language straddles the porous border between the real and the speculative.